 KJB200/knowledge in biochemistry

-Approved laboratory course with approved participation and approved reports.
+Approved laboratory course (requires approved participation and approved reports).

 Written examination counts 100%

 Lectures: 26 hours.
 Laboratory course: 30 hours.
 In addition, repetition/discussion classes are given.

 The current infection control rules limit the number of people who can be present in the classrooms at the same time.
 This may especially limit the laboratory teaching.
 To be able to plan as well as possible, we strongly encourage you to register as early as possible on the course.